Leonardo-HHD/Split-Step-Quantum/README.md

 # Split-Step-Quantum

-Operator-Splitting Solvers for the Time-Dependent Schrödinger and Dirac Equations.
+Operator-Splitting Solvers for the Time-Dependent Schrödinger, Hartree and Dirac Equations.

 ## Implementation on the Schrödinger equation